rocky-linux/wiki.rockylinux.org/docs/team/testing/dev_guides/wiki_development_boxes.md

 - If you just want to look at the output run `mkdocs serve 2>&1 | tee ./mkdocs.serve.log`

 To develop then, the easiest way is to use VS Code with the [Remote - WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl), where you have to open the repo in the container (click on the Remote symbol on the lower left, 'Open folder in WSL...').

+For toolbox just place the repo inside your user profile and you will be able to access it with VS Code inside and outside of the toolbox container.

 And finally run `mkdocs serve 2>&1 | tee ./mkdocs.serve.log` in the terminal of this VS Code session.
 Then you are ready to start changing stuff!